-- 1. Telford and Wrekin is a varied and diverse community with an ageing population and residents with a range of health needs.
-In order to help improve the health and wellbeing of the boroughs communities development will be expected to: - Demonstrate a positive approach to healthy design principles that provide opportunities to be physically active, active travel, improved air quality and improved mental wellbeing; - b.
-Prioritise the safety and security of residents and users enabling safe movement of walkers, wheelers and cyclists, encourages community activity and designs out the potential for anti-social behaviour; - c.
-Help create a cohesive and sustainable community by, for example, delivering tenure blind housing, taking account of the different needs of residents and users in design and siting of facilities including, for example, less able bodied, people with dementia, the needs of younger residents and people at risk of social isolation; - d.
-Support residents to live well in their own communities for longer by, for example, providing more accessible homes; - e.
-Contribute positively to the physical and mental health and wellbeing of residents through, for example, guarding against an over predominance of uses such as hot food takeaways and betting shops in town and district centres and by encouraging access to a healthy environment Providing the local community with access to a diversity of food outlets selling healthy food options and the opportunity to grow their own food in designated public and private spaces accessible from the home, school, or workplace; and - f.
-Provide accommodation that is thermally efficient and helps reduce instances of fuel poverty and damp. - 3.49 There are range of health and wellbeing issues that need tackling in the borough these include: - The needs of an ageing population borough saw one of the largest increases in population aged 65 plus in England between the 2011 and 2021 Census, with an increase of 35.7% (England 20.1%) - Increasing rates of obesity in the population Levels of excess weight in adults have increased to 70.6% in 2020/21 compared with 65.6% in 2016-17. - 3.50 Planning has a role in helping to reduce levels of obesity through; incorporating healthy design principles (11) into development, creating links to wider walking and cycling networks and encouraging access to healthier foods, through edible neighbourhoods.
-As part of managing the regeneration of town and district centres Local Plan can help create a sustainable balance of uses that does not lead to an over predominance of uses such as hot food takeaways and betting shops that can impact on the physical and mental health of residents.
+- Telford and Wrekin is a varied and diverse community with an ageing population and residents with a range of health needs.
+In order to help improve the health and wellbeing of the boroughs communities development will be expected to: - a.
+Demonstrate a positive approach to healthy design principles that provide opportunities to be physically

+- active, active travel, improved air quality and improved mental wellbeing; - b.
+Provide accommodation that is thermally efficient and helps reduce instances of fuel poverty and damp - c.
+Prioritise the safety and security of residents and users enabling safe movement of walkers, wheelers and cyclists, encourages community activity and designs out the potential for anti-social behaviour; - d.
+Help create a cohesive and sustainable community by, for example, delivering tenure blind housing, taking account of the different needs of residents and users in design and siting of facilities including, for example, less able bodied, people with dementia, the needs of younger residents and people at risk of social isolation; - e.
+Support residents to live well in their own communities for longer by, for example, providing more accessible homes; and - f.
+Contribute positively to the physical and mental health and wellbeing of residents through, for example, guarding against an over predominance of uses such as hot food takeaways, betting and vape shops in town and district centres and by encouraging access to a healthy environment providing the local community with access to a diversity of food outlets selling healthy food options and the opportunity to grow their own food in designated public and private spaces accessible from the home, school, or workplace.

+4.52 There are range of health and wellbeing issues that need tackling in the borough these include:

-3.51 As part of creating healthy, safe and strong cohesive communities it is important to encourage activity throughout the day by considering the needs of different resident groups in relation to the location of facilities and infrastructure.
+- The needs of an ageing population The borough saw one of the largest increases in population aged 65 plus in England between the 2011 and 2021 Census, with an increase of 35.7% (England 20.1%) - Increasing rates of obesity in the population Levels of excess weight in adults have increased to 70.6% in 2020/21 compared with 65.6% in 2016-17. - 4.53 Planning has a role in helping to reduce levels of obesity through; incorporating healthy design principles(9) into development, creating links to wider walking and cycling networks and encouraging access to healthier foods, through edible neighbourhoods.
+As part of managing the regeneration of town and district centres.
+The Local Plan can help create a sustainable balance of uses that does not lead to an over predominance of uses such as hot food takeaways and betting shops that can impact on the physical and mental health of residents. - 4.54 As part of creating healthy, safe and strong cohesive communities it is important to encourage activity throughout the day by considering the needs of different resident groups in relation to the location of facilities and infrastructure.
 Development should be designed with reference to West Mercia Polices 'safer by design principles' and the Councils Design for Community Safety Supplementary Planning Document.